koushik395/TwitterSentimentAnalysis/README.md

 ## Step 2: Authentication for Twitter API
 Before the authentication, you need to have Twitter Developer Account.
 If you don’t have, you can apply by using this [https://developer.twitter.com/en](link).
 Getting Twitter developer account usually takes a day or two, or sometimes more, for your application to be reviewed by Twitter.

-Open the above mentoned link and click the button: 'Developer Portal' 1.Fill the application details.
+Open the above mentoned link and click the button: 'Developer Portal'<br>
+1.Fill the application details.<br>
-2.Once the app is created, you will be redirected to the app page.
+2.Once the app is created, you will be redirected to the app page.<br>
-3.Open the ‘Keys and Access Tokens’ tab.
+3.Open the ‘Keys and Access Tokens’ tab.<br>
 4.Copy ‘Consumer Key’, ‘Consumer Secret’, ‘Access token’ and ‘Access Token Secret’.

 ### Authentication